juhovh/tailguard/README.md

 - `TG_EXPOSE_HOST` - Set to 1 if you want to allow connections from TS and WG peers
 - `TG_CLIENT_MODE` - Set to 1 to behave as a Tailscale client, allows setting an exit node
 - `TG_NAMESERVERS` - Fallback nameservers for resolving hostnames (**default:** Cloudflare 1.1.1.1)
+- `TS_WEBUI_PORT` - Set to TCP port to serve status UI on, will be opened on firewall automatically
 - `WG_DEVICE` - WireGuard device name, must be valid and match config file name (**default:** wg0)
 - `WG_ISOLATE_PEERS` - Set to 1 to isolate WireGuard peers from each other
 - `TS_DEVICE` - Tailscale device name, must be a valid device name (**default:** tailscale0)